amrhossamdev/Topology-API/README.md

 - `Topology` class represent topology in the memory
 - `Device` is the parentclass and resistor & nmos child classes
 - `nmos` and `resistor` classes holds write and convert json functions
-- We have two type of the devices resistor and nmos
+- `Device specs` present devices specs

 # Run project
 First, clone the repo: